 We are early risers who believe in beating the tour-bus and school-group crowds to the major attractions.
 After coffee and croissants in the apartment (we grocery shopped the night before), it was off to the Rijksmuseum, a brisk 20-minute hike along the Prinsengracht Canal.
 Not only did we skip the ticket line, we were able to get into the Hall of Fame to see Rembrandt’s masterwork “The Night Watch” before it got too crowded with selfie-takers.
 Although this is one of Europe’s great museums, it’s delightfully accessible to the art novice and you don’t need to do the audio tour.
 Pick up the explanatory cards that point out the features of most of the noteworthy artworks.
 You’ll feel like an expert.
 Allow a full morning.

-Later, after a brief rest stop at the apartment, we walked the red light district with our college-age son as the sun went down.
+Later, after a brief rest stop at the apartment, we walked the Amsterdam red light district with our college-age son as the sun went down.
 My husband’s appetite was definitely aroused, not by the women in the windows, but by the array of sweets on offer in countless storefronts.
 We had to stop for Nutella waffles!
 Although I’m troubled by the human-trafficking aspects of legal prostitution and don’t do pot, the neighborhood had the energy of an adult theme park and didn’t feel quite as sleazy as I had feared.
-We also passed by the departure point for the Keukenhof tour and made a reservation for the following day — essential.

-Up early for apartment breakfast and the walk to the departure point for Keukenhof.
+Up early again for apartment breakfast and the walk to the departure point for the trip to Keukenhof.
+We were glad we reserved our spots for the bus ride and admission, included with our pass.
 We were a bit too early in April to see the gardens in full bloom, but greenhouses provided a wealth of photo opportunities.
 Again, taking the morning bus means you will be able to get better pictures before it gets too crowded.
 During the hourlong bus ride, the tour guide explained the historical data in English, German and Spanish, then left us on our own to wander the flower gardens for about three hours.
 Plenty of time.

 We were back in Amsterdam in time for a late lunch at the Central Library.
 The self-serve cafeteria on the 7th floor offers organic, fresh-made options for a reasonable price.
 Highlights: the french fries and the view from the terrace.
 Refueled, we made our way back toward the St. Nicholas Church, and on to “Our Lord in the Attic.”
 This little gem of a museum on the edge of the red light district recalls the days when Catholics could not openly practice their religion in this Protestant city.

 It’s another early wake-up call for your date with Vincent Van Gogh.
-Plan to be in the shorter Holland Pass line when the museum opens at 9am, or you’ll have to wait.
 In contrast to the broad sweep of the Rijksmuseum, this is a deep dive into the talented and troubled soul of one artist.
 On the ground floor, you meet his self-portraits at eye level.
 The no-photograph rule is strictly enforced, which is understandable given the crowds who would no doubt be jostling for selfies with the sunflowers if cameras were allowed.
 Familiar and less famous works are displayed alongside art that inspired Vincent and his colleagues in Holland and France.
-Outside on the Museumplein, don’t miss the photo opportunity at the iconic iamsterdam sign.
+Outside on Amsterdam’s Museumplein, don’t miss the photo opportunity at the iconic “I AMsterdam” sign.

 Back to Jordaan for lunch.
 The Cafe de Oude Wester, across the canal from the church on a busy corner, is a casual stop for a pancake or a pizza, a cold beer and some people-watching.
 The line for the Anne Frank house winds around the church, and we’re told the wait time can be two hours.
 Fortunately, we visited the web site TWO MONTHS before our visit and grabbed the last three tickets for the days we were in Amsterdam.